-People with high blood cholesterol risk developing conditions such as coronary artery disease (CAD) and stroke.
-These conditions may cause symptoms that include dizziness.
+High cholesterol levels do not always cause symptoms.
+However, high blood cholesterol increases the risk of conditions such as coronary artery disease (CAD) and stroke, which may cause dizziness.

 Cholesterol is a fat-like substance that the body requires in certain amounts for the healthy functioning of cells and bodily processes.